rakitaj/intro-to-computation/classes/class00.md

 ## Who is this course for?
 Learn how to print to the console, when I first learned how to program, this is how I debugged all my programs.
 Tons of extra print statements.

+# Exercises
+## Exercise 1
-- Write "Hello, world!" to the console.
+Write "Hello, world!" to the console.

+## Exercise 2 - Harder
+1. Write a function that returns the value "Hello, world!"
+2. Write a function to test it using the Pytest framework.